Uncertainty in AI-driven Monte Carlo simulations: Metropolis Algorithm

 \subsubsection{Noise Penalty Method}

-The noise penalty method~\cite{Ceperley_1999} addresses the challenge of sampling from distributions where the energy cannot be computed exactly but is estimated with noise, assumed to follow a Gaussian distribution.
-In such cases, the acceptance probability can be modified by including a noise penalty term to ensure \EK{that detailed balance is satisfied on average to obtain a} statistically correct sampling.
+The noise penalty method~\cite{Ceperley_1999} addresses the challenge of sampling from distributions where the energy cannot be computed exactly but is instead estimated with statistical noise.
+In this framework, the acceptance probability is modified by including a penalty term that ensures detailed balance is satisfied on average, leading to statistically correct sampling.